 In September of 1995, the Landers nursery was formally reopened.
 The remaining inventory in Lucerne Valley was moved to Landers, and the Lucerne nursery was temporarily closed.
 Gubler Orchids co-founder, Esther Gubler, passed away three years later.
 She was the matriarch of the family and will always be missed.

 Another Gubler who graduated from Cal Poly Pomona, Kelsey began working full time at the nursery in 2016.
 Armed with operations experience and intense love of plants, she has been learning all aspects of the business so she can take over the operations in 2025.
 She has already taken on several roles within the departments of growing, sales, social media, and operations .
 Kelsey so far has redesigned the carnivorous packaging to a modern sleek look.
-Many of the ceramic designs our chosen by Kelsey.
+Many of the ceramic designs are chosen by Kelsey.
 Her skills will be guiding Gubler Orchid Inc. into the future.

 Thank you for your interest in our little paradise.
 We will continue to explore new hybrids and growing techniques to provide you with lasting quality.
 We invite you to take a look around our website.
 Explore, Shop and Enjoy!